FredKellerman/Ultra96-PYNQ/README.md

 When you prepare the new BSP by yourself, the overlay files will have to be prepared as well.

 #### Download assets to prepare for the build
- 1. Download either the ultra96v1_bsp.zip (for U96 v1) or the ultra96v2_bsp.zip (for U96 v2) and extract the contents.
+ 1. From the github RELEASE asset list please download either the ultra96v1_bsp.zip (for U96 v1) or the ultra96v2_bsp.zip (for U96 v2) and extract the contents.
  2. Place either the v1 (sensors96b_v1.bsp) or v2 (sensors96b_v2.bsp) BSP file into the `$LOCAL_ULTRA96/Ultra96` folder.
  3. From the same zip file (for either the v1 or v2) place both sensor96b.hwh and .bit files into the `$LOCAL_ULTRA96/Ultra96/sensors96b` folder.